TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### :material-chat-question:{ .faq } What target devices are compatible? {: #mini-kvm-target-compatibility }

 No pre-installation or configuration is required on the target device.
-As long as the target device supports UI operations with video output (e.g., HDMI, VGA) and has a USB port to receive emulated keyboard and mouse control (HID) signals, it can be used.
+As long as the target device supports UI operations with **video output (e.g., HDMI, VGA)** and has a USB port to receive **emulated keyboard and mouse control (HID) signals**, it can be used.
 Thus, supported target device platforms include Windows, MacOS, Linux, Android, and iOS.

 #### :material-chat-question:{ .faq } Will there be technical support and documentation? {: #mini-kvm-support }